florianbepunkt/react-pdf/packages/pdfkit/README.md

 # @react-pdf/pdfkit

 A JavaScript PDF generation library for Node and the browser.
+Fork uses node modules, so it is not browser compatible.

 ## Acknowledges